Farm to Early Care and Education (ECE)

 • Policy

 "Connecting a farmer to the child care centers has been an amazing experience for the children, parents and center staff.
 The children so enjoy visiting the farmers market to pick up their weekly food order, but the real excitement comes when they get to unpack the produce box and discover what's inside.
-Adding Farm to ECE has opened up a whloe new world of science and nature exploration for the children and I am thrilled to be able to assist the directors, teachers and chefs as they expand their classroom nutrition education to include Farm to ECE-"
+Adding Farm to ECE has opened up a whole new world of science and nature exploration for the children and I am thrilled to be able to assist the directors, teachers and chefs as they expand their classroom nutrition education to include Farm to ECE-"

 Patty, Early Childhood Health and Wellness Specialist, Randolph County